hellospiral/Ping-Pong-JavaScript-Project/README.md

 #Ping Pong Test

-##### This simple program returns numbers, 'ping', or 'pong' depending on user input.
+##### This simple program returns numbers, 'ping', 'pong', or 'pingpong' depending on user input.

 ### By Matt Carlson